giovannifarina/lassi-lab-2-hello-rails/Part3.md

 Try running the app again, and this time instead of visiting the home page try visiting `/movies`.
 (That is: `/movies` should be the URI path, the part that immediately follows the hostname and/or port number in the URI.)

 Or, for that matter, visit `/turtle` or `/foobar` or any URI path at all; Rails will complain that your URI doesn't match any route, because we haven’t specified any routes mapping URIs to app methods.
-Try `rake routes` and verify that it informs us that there are no routes in our brand-new app.
+Try `rails routes` and verify that it informs us that there are no routes in our brand-new app.
 (You may want to open multiple Terminal windows or tabs so that the app can keep running while you try other commands.)

 More importantly, use an editor to open the file `log/development.log` and observe that the error message is logged there; this is where you look to find detailed error information when something goes wrong.
 We'll show other problem-finding and debugging techniques later.